lisa-bird/project-3/README.md

    * DATABASE_NAME:  *Your db name*
    * SECRET_KEY:  *Your own secret key*

 7. Go back to the Deployment tab and select 'Deploy Branch'

+8. You app should now be deployed.